Scitator/animus/README.md

 Thirdly, many high-level frameworks try to divide ML pipeline into data, hardware, model, etc layers, making it easier for practitioners to start ML experiments and giving teams a tool to separate ML pipeline responsibility between different members.
 However, while it speeds up the creation of ML pipelines, it disregards that ML experiment results are heavily conditioned on the used model hyperparameters, **and data preprocessing/transformations/sampling**, **and hardware setup**.<br/>
-*I found this the main reason why ML experiments fail - you have to focus on the whole data transformation pipeline simultaneously, from raw data through the training process to distributed inference, which is quite hard.*
+*I found this the main reason why ML experiments fail - you have to focus on the whole data transformation pipeline simultaneously, from raw data through the training process to distributed inference, which is quite hard.
+And that's the reason Animus has Experiment abstraction ([Catalyst](https://github.com/catalyst-team/catalyst) analog - [IRunner](https://github.com/catalyst-team/catalyst/blob/master/catalyst/core/runner.py#L40)), which connects all parts of the experiment: hardware backend, data transformations, model train, and validation/inference logic.*

 </p>
 </details>